corsairmarks/combined_silfae_revisited/mod/README.md

 # Overview

 Have you seen the insidious, sleek portraits from Silfae's "Holosphere Rising" mod?
-Do you long to steer the unwitting masses with up-to-date gameplay elements and play the Global Earth Order as originally designed?
+Do you long to steer the unwitting masses with up-to-date gameplay elements and play the Holosphere as originally designed?
 Then this mod is for you!

 There are other mods which contain these portraits, so why should you choose this one?
-None of the others update special holofrixit gameplay or the holofrixigam crisis, but thi one does!
+None of the others update special holofrixit caste-based gameplay, but this one does!
 Please enjoy my adaptation of Silfae's custom empire into modern Stellaris.

 # Changes